knpuniversity/symfony/knpu/ep4-services/register-service.md

 each time.
 That's nice for performance.

 Oh, and by the way: the container doesn't create the `MarkdownTransformer` object until and *unless* somebody asks for it.
-That means adding more services to your container does *not* slow things down.
+That means that adding more services to your container does *not* slow things down.

 ## The Dumped Container

 Ok, I *have* to show you something cool.
 Open up the `var/cache` directory.
-If you don't see it - you may have it excluded: switch to the "Project" mode.
+If you don't see it - you may have it excluded: switch to the "Project" mode in PhpStorm.

 Open `var/cache/dev/appDevDebugProjectContainer.php`. *This* is the container: it's a class that's dynamically built from our configuration.
 Search for "markdowntransformer" and find the `getApp_MarkdownTransformerService()` method.
 Ultimately, when we ask for the `app.markdown_transformer` service, *this* method is called.
 And look!
-It runs the same PHP code that we had before in our controller: `new MarkdownTransformer()` and then `$this->get()` - since we're *inside* of the container - `markdown.parser`.
+It runs the same PHP code that we had before in our controller: `new MarkdownTransformer()` and then `$this->get('markdown.parser')` - since `$this` *is* the container.

 You don't need to understand how this works - but it's important to see this.
-The configuration we wrote in `services.yml` may *feel* like magic, but it's not: it causes Symfony to write plain PHP code that creates this object.
+The configuration we wrote in `services.yml` may *feel* like magic, but it's not: it causes Symfony to write plain PHP code that creates our service objects.
 There's no magic: we *describe* how to instantiate the object, and Symfony writes the PHP code to do that.
 This makes the container blazingly fast.